-A digital workforce could be defined as a collections of bots working side by side with humans to achieve organizational goals.
+A digital workforce could be defined as a collection of bots working side by side with humans to achieve organizational goals.
 These bots will read spreadsheets, scrape websites, collate content from social media, get information from your MIS systems, restart servers, call your dog walker and even order a pizza!

 A PoC should focus more on the use cases than the tools and technologies